dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 This will give every package installed on your OS.
 An easier alternative is to just keep track when you install a new library and manually keep the list in a `dependencies.txt` file.

-> There are also lightweight virtualization containers like Docker containers, Hyper-V images (Windows),
+> There are also lightweight vitalization containers like Docker containers, Hyper-V images (Windows),
 > or Ansible playbooks that can be used to "freeze" the systems level configuration of an OS.

 ---